manon-reusens/text-classification-benchmark/README.md

 15 datasets are included

+Size : actual size of the collected datasets, differ most of the time with what is in the draft paper

 | Dataset | Task |  Classes  | Size |  Split |
 | --- | --- |  --- | --- | --- |
 | FakeNewsNet - Politifact | Fake News | 2 | 1056  | None (80% Train - 20% Test in paper) |